What to do in Kathmandu, Nepal – the most amazing sights!

 Swayambhu - climbing to the "Monkey Temple".

-Swayambhu is probably the most popular ancient temple in the Kathmandu valley.
-It’s located on the hill guided by hundreds of monkeys 😉 It is said it was built over 2000 years ago and Swayambhunath has been a part of a World Heritage Site since 1979.
-Entry ticket is 200 rupees /2022/.
-If you are arriving by taxi (always agree price in advance)– it should not cost more than 500 rupees from Thamel district (most popular touristic area in Kathmandu city).
 365 stairs leading to the top will bring you to a huge temple complex and a great panoramic view of Kathmandu.
 It also brought something else, while doing my first photo on the top of the hill – the pigeon pooh on me – but it was the biggest and greenest ballast I’ve seen.
 Basically, I had it all over my hair, camera and a shirt.
 He must have a good green cocktail that day 😉

-Monkey Temple might get extremely busy during weekends.
-I would advise to stop, sit back and observe some of the religious traditions.
-Local people come here to pray and make offerings.
-Please note photos are not allowed in number of sacred spots on the top.
-It is said that during last renovation of the main stupa, 20 kg of pure gold was used.
-Around the central stupa there are many structures dedicated to the five elements: earth, air, water, five and sky.
+Please note that photos are not allowed in several sacred spots at the top.
+It is said that during the last renovation of the main stupa, 20 kg of pure gold was used.
+Around the central stupa, there are many structures dedicated to the five elements: earth, air, water, fire, and sky.
 Don’t forget to spin the prayer wheels!

 Bhaktapur - exploring ancient Nepal city.

 The taxi will drop you right at the entrance.
-There is a fee of 1500 rupees (14 $) including free map of the place.
+There is a fee of 1500 rupees (14 $) including a free map of the place.
 You might find local guides very annoying, but refuse politely unless you want a guided tour.

-Bhaktapur Durban Square and Taumadhi Square – are two main squares in Bhaktapur.
+Bhaktapur Durban Square and Taumadhi Square are two main squares in Bhaktapur.
 Thaumadi Square shines with two beautiful Temples: Nyatapola and Bhairabnath.

 How to get to Bhaktapur from Kathmandu?

-I almost always travel by a local transport but this time.
+I almost always travel by local transport, but this time.
 But after checking local buses going to Bhaktapur and seeing hundreds of people waiting at the bus stop, I simply decided to take a taxi to Bhaktapur.
 Local buses to Bhaktapur leave from the Ratna Park Bus Stand and it takes about an hour to get there.

 Pashupatinath Temple & Maha Shivaratri.